janvanwassenhove/MusicAgent/README.md

 - Master Engineer
 - Music Publisher

+The JSON definition for artist configuration can be found in [ArtistConfig.json](Assets/AgentConfig/ArtistConfig.json)

 ![Music Agent Flow](Assets/ma_flow.png)

 All roles take there part in different phases of composing a song.